jfacorro/lagom/README.md

 voice assisant.
 It turned out to be a little too ambitious, especially since the client side audio recording took a lot of time to get right.

-Ideally, our assisant would receive voice commands and ask for more input when needed, maybe sometimes respond something clever.
+Ideally, our assistant would receive voice commands and ask for more input when needed, maybe sometimes respond something clever.
 Right now it can only speak its own language, an unknown dialect of Swedish that only includes the word `lagom` (like